ktruong29/Simple-Input-Output/README.md

 # Integer I/O Desmonstration in X86
 ---
-The purpose of this simple program is to become familiar with how to perform simple I/O operations and basic arithmetic operations in X86 language.
+The purpose of this simple I/Obprogram is to become familiar with how to perform simple I/O operations and basic arithmetic operations in X86 language.

 This program will do the following:
-  Input 2 integers
+* Input 2 integers
-  Computes and displays the sum of those two inputs Computes and displays the product of those two inputted integers.
+* Computes and displays the sum of those two inputs
+* Computes and displays the product of those two inputted integers.

 This program has three different source files:
 * A driver file, which is written in C/C++ language.